 — Football Talent Scout – Jacek Kulig (@FTalentScout) March 1, 2021

-He was initially playing as a striker before coaches noticed his all-around talent, on the defensive end of things too.
+He was initially playing as a striker before coaches noticed his all-around talent.
 Therefore, Taylor converted into a central midfielder of a box-to-box nature.

 Kenneth Taylor made his debut for Jong Ajax in late 2018 as a substitute.
 However, it did not take long for his expert qualities to blossom.
 Taylor became a regular for his side in 2019-20, featuring 19 times.